 Text by Editor-in-Chief, Maya Davila.
 Photography by Executive Editor, Adriana Bolaños.

-FOR this fall, FANTASY WAS all the rage.
-2LATE PRESENTS: VENUS & TOKYO X Markette NYC’s “CARNIVAL” extravaganza.
+FOR this fall, FANTASY IS all the rage.
+PRESENTing: VENUS in TOKYO & Markette NYC’s “CARNIVAL” extravaganza.

-New York Fashion Week—where a mecca of independent artists took precedence this fall.
+New York Fashion Week—where a mecca of independent artists took center stage this past September.

-Much discourse has arisen in the fashion community about the supposed ‘fall’ of NYFW.
-Between ‘big’ names that have moved elsewhere (hellooo Paris!), those who have distaste for the continuous rise of influencer culture, and the oversaturation of a ‘clout-forward’ mindset…perhaps we are sick of being fed the same, repackaged narrative season after season.
+Much discourse has arisen in the fashion community—‘big’ names have moved elsewhere (hello, Paris!), there’s a growing distaste for the oversaturation of influencer culture, a ‘clout-forward’ mindset taking the online creative community by storm…perhaps we are tired of being fed the same, repackaged narrative season after season.

-For artists who continuously strive to cherish the New York tradition of exploring what strikes curiosity, one may discover there is momentum this time of year brings.
-The highest embodiment of self-expression took center stage this season.
+For artists who continuously strive to uphold the New York tradition of exploring what strikes their curiosity, one may discover there is momentum this time of year brings.
+Those who expressed their highest embodiment of self-expression were the highlight this season.

 During fashion week, 2LATE captured Venus in Tokyo’s collaborative one-day event, co-hosted with Markette NYC.
 Venus in Tokyo, founded by Jess Parsons and Jordan Figueroa, is a Brooklyn-based curatorial boutique with a neo-etheral theme across jewelry, art, and fashion.
 Markette, founded by Katrina Taeza, curates pop-up events across NYC, highlighting POC, queer, and femme artists.
 Truly, the perfect marriage of fun, interactive community-building through the lens of fashion!